50 Hour Filmmaking Challenge

 - Scouting/Securing Locations

-D. Entire film must be shot within the filmmaking period and the team needs to provide a proof as and when needed.
+D. The entire film must be shot within the filmmaking period and the team needs to provide proof of the same as and when needed.

-- A team cannot use stock footage or footage created earlier.
+- Teams cannot use stock footage or footage created earlier.

 - Photographs can be used in a film, only if the team has the rights to use them.

-E. Team members will get the theme online on September 28th, 2018, 8:00pm at official website www.indiafilmproject.co
+E. Team members will get the theme online on September 27th 2019, 8:00 PM IST on IFP’s official social media handles on Facebook & Instagram.

-- The theme of competition will be revealed through SMS, Email, Facebook and Twitter as well.
+- The theme of the challenge will be revealed through SMS and e-mail as well.

 F. All team members must be volunteers.

-G. For Amateur and Professional category, a team has to use a DSLR or professional film camera with atleast 1080p video capture.
-For Mobile Filmmaking Competiton, a mobile camera with a minimum capture of 1080p should be used.
+G. For Amateur and Professional category, teams have to use a DSLR or professional film camera with at least 1080p video capture.
+For Mobile Filmmaking category, a mobile camera with a minimum capture of 1080p should be used.
 To assure noiseless sound quality, an external microphone should be used.
+The final rendered films should be submitted in 1080p only.

 I. The finished film must be a minimum of 4 minutes in duration, and a maximum of 6 minutes in duration—not including end credits.

 J. End credits at the end of each film are limited to a maximum of 60 seconds.
-The 60 seconds is over and above the maximum length of 6 minutes.
+These 60 seconds are over and above the maximum length of 6 minutes.

-L. Each team must submit all the signed agreements for cast, crew, music and locations, etc within 3 days of uploading the film.
-All these documents will be sent to team leader via e-mail at the beginning of the competition.
-The film will not be selected until the documents are signed and received.
+L. Each team must submit the signed team leader’s agreement along with uploading the film.
+The agreement will be sent to team leader via e-mail at the beginning of the challenge.
+The film will not be evaluated until the agreement is signed and received.

 - Films must be the original work of the team and must not infringe third-party’s rights.